EnzoBnl/enzobnl/bd.md

 **Theorem**: In case of network **P**artition, the system remains **A**vailable *or* **C**onsistent, **e**lse it ensures low **L**atency *or* **C**onsistency

 - P = (network) Partitioning = A sub-part of the nodes become unreachable.
-- A = Availability = Requests are newer answered with an error.
+- A = Availability = Requests are never answered with an error.
-- C = Consistency = Requests get the latest version of what they ask for or an error/timeout.
+- C = Consistency = A request result is either up-to-date or an error.
 - E = Else
-- L = Latency = A request get a result in its fastest available state.
+- L = Latency = A request get its result in its more fastly accessible state.

 ||PC|PA|
 |--|--|--|